 by Sam Marraccini (@EMCMSFT)

-For all of the latest information regarding EMC and Microsoft be sure to join the Everything Microsoft at EMC Community
+For all of the latest information regarding EMC and Microsoft, including a special SQL Server 2012 launch page, be sure to join the Everything Microsoft at EMC Community